*”He” can be “she”*

 He writes incorrectly

 You enjoy reading his entertaining articles, however, when you refer to the source you find not only what he writes is inaccurate, but it also distorts the facts.
-What’s more, it seems that he’s unaware of this at all and he does so regularly, reflected in his routine amusing gossip writing style.
-It’s dreadful when you know all the articles are irresponsible talks.
+What’s more, it seems that he’s unaware of this at all and he does so regularly, reflected in his routine amusing gossipy writing style.
+It’s dreadful when you know all the articles are irresponsible chit chat.

-This writer lacks the ability of precisely understanding and interpreting articles’ sources and / or that of exactly expressing the facts.
+This writer lacks the ability to precisely understand and interpret articles’ sources and / or to exactly express the facts.